ganrad/openai-api-router/README.md

    Refer to the installation instructions on [nodejs.org](https://nodejs.org/en/download/package-manager) for your specific Linux distribution.

-3. Update the API Gateway configuration file.
+3. Update the API Gateway endpoint configuration file.

    Review the `api-router-config.json` file and add/update the Azure OpenAI Service model deployment endpoints/URI's and corresponding API key values in this file.
 Save the file.